AlexxNica/incubator-openwhisk-performance/README.md

 # Performance tests for Apache OpenWhisk
-A few simple but efficient performance test suites for Apache OpenWhisk.
-Determines the maximum throughput and end-user latency of the system.
+A few simple but efficient test suites for determining the maximum throughput and end-user latency of the Apache OpenWhisk system.

 ## Test setup
 - A standard OpenWhisk system is deployed.
 Note that the edge nginx router and API Gateway are left out currently.
 As a consequence, the tests talk directly to the controller.